Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 ---

 In the previous episodes, we've seen the basic building blocks for splitting work and communicating data between ranks, meaning we're now dangerous enough to write a simple and successful MPI application.
-But we've only worked with simple data structures so far, such as single variables or small 1D arrays.
-In reality, the software we write uses more complex data structures, such as structures, n-dimensional arrays and other complex types.
-Working with these in MPI require a bit more work to communicate them both correctly and efficiently.
+We've worked, so far, with simple data structures, such as single variables or small 1D arrays.
+In reality, any useful software we write will use more complex data structures, such as structures, n-dimensional arrays and other complex types.
+Working with these in MPI require a bit more work to communicate them correctly and efficiently.

 To help with this, MPI provides an interface to create new types known as *derived datatypes*.
-A derived type acts As a set of instructions which enable the translation of complex data structures into instructions, for MPI, for efficient data communication.
+A derived type acts as a way to enable the translation of complex data structures into instructions which MPI uses for efficient data access communication.

 > ## Size limitations for messages
 >
-> In the API for MPI, the function argument which says how many elements of data are being communicated is an integer:
+> All throughout MPI, the argument which says how many elements of data are being communicated is an integer: `int
-> `int count`.
-In most 64-bit Linux systems, `int`'s are usually 32-bit and so the biggest number you can pass to
+> count`.
+In most 64-bit Linux systems, `int`'s are usually 32-bit and so the biggest number you can pass to `count` is
-> `count` is `2^31 - 1 = 2,147,483,647`, or about 2 billion.
-Arrays which exceed this length can't be communicated
+> `2^31 - 1 = 2,147,483,647`, which is about 2 billion.
+Arrays which exceed this length can't be communicated easily in
-> easily in versions of MPI older than MPI-4.0, when support for "large count" communications was added to the MPI
+> versions of MPI older than MPI-4.0, when support for "large count" communication was added to the MPI standard.
+In
-> standard.
-In older MPI versions, there are two workarounds to this limitation.
-The first is to communicate the large
+> older MPI versions, there are two workarounds to this limitation.
+The first is to communicate large arrays in
-> array in smaller, more manageable chunks.
-The other is to use derived types, to re-shape the data into a smaller
+> smaller, more manageable chunks.
+The other is to use derived types, to re-shape the data.
-> chunks.
 {: .callout}

-## Working with multi-dimensional arrays
+## Multi-dimensional arrays

 Almost all scientific and computing problems nowadays require us to think in more than one dimension.
-Using multi-dimensional arrays, such for using matrices of tensors, or discretising something onto a 2D or 3D grid of points are fundamental parts for most scientific software.
-The additional dimension comes with additional complexity, not just in the code we write, but also in how data is communicated.
+Using multi-dimensional arrays, such for matrices or tensors, or discretising something onto a 2D or 3D grid of points are fundamental parts for most scientific software.
+However, the additional dimensions comes with additional complexity, not just in the code we write, but also in how data is communicated.

-As a quite refresher, to create a 2 x 3 matrix in C and initialize it with some values, we use the following syntax,
+To create a 2 x 3 matrix, in C, and initialize it with some values, we use the following syntax,

 ```c
 int matrix[2][3] = { {1, 2, 3}, {4, 5, 6} };  // matrix[rows][cols]